alonsovazqueztena/NewMilestone4/README.md

 ## Getting Started
 To get started with this project, clone the repository and follow the setup instructions to install all necessary dependencies and start the development server.

-## Further Reading
-Explore more about MERN stack development by following our additional resources and documentation linked below.

 ## License
 This project is open-sourced under the MIT license.
 See the LICENSE file for more information.

 ## Contributors
 This project is the result of collaborative efforts of [contributor names].
 For a full list of contributors, see the contributors list on GitHub.

-## Acknowledgements
-Special thanks to everyone who has contributed to the development of this tutorial, providing feedback, and improving the content.